 City of Pass Christian

-four-story School Building is a monument to the victims of Hurricane Camille.
+four-story School Building is a monument to the victims of Hurricane Katrina.

 Following Hurricane Camille, former Mayor J.J.
 Whitmann addressed the Board of Alderman in January 1970 with a proposal for a new City Hall.
-He stated that $69,000.00 of the cost would be derived from the U.S. Office of Emergency Planning and $30,000.00 was to be from insurance payment from the old City Hall demolished by Camille.
+He stated that $69,000.00 of the cost would be derived from the U.S. Office of Emergency Planning and $30,000.00 was to be from insurance payment from the old City Hall which had been built in 1920 and demolished by Camille.
 Preliminary designs were made by the U.S. Corps of Engineers.
 Alderman Jim Cerra's comments were that it looked like a first class Chicken Coop.
 Local Architect John Mykolyk made revisions which were later accepted by the Board.